grafana/alloy/docs/sources/reference/components/prometheus/prometheus.remote.queue.md

 ### Retries

-Network errors will be retried.
-429 errors will be retried.
-5XX errors will retry.
-Any other non-2XX return codes will not be tried.
+`prometheus.remote.queue`  will retry sending data if the following errors or HTTP status codes are returned:

+ * Network errors.
+ * HTTP 429 error.s
+ * HTTP 5XX errors.

+`prometheus.remote.queue`  will  not retry sending data if any other unsuccessful status codes are returned.

 ### Memory